Zondax/vault-k8s-canister/docs/operator/dev.md

 ## Steps

 1. Local cluster: minikube/k3d/kind
     - If required to start a new cluster using config, you can do it using the `k8s/mock2/clusterWithWebhookRegistration/kinDCluster.yaml`
+1. Build the postgres sidecar image by running `make build-sidecars`

 ### Running local
 1. Store the cluster config at `~/.kube/config`